-CARMIEL, Israel and BOSTON, Dec.
-30, 2020 /PRNewswire/ -- Protalix BioTherapeutics, Inc. (NYSE American:PLX) (TASE:PLX), a biopharmaceutical company focused on the development, production and commercialization of recombinant therapeutic proteins produced by its proprietary ProCellEx[®] plant cell-based protein expression system, and Chiesi Global Rare Diseases, a business unit of Chiesi Farmaceutici S.p.A., an international research-focused healthcare Group (Chiesi Group), today announced final study results from the BRIDGE Phase III Open-Label, Switch-Over Clinical Trial Evaluating Pegunigalsidase Alfa for the Treatment of Fabry Disease.
-Pegunigalsidase alfa is a plant cell-expressed recombinant, PEGylated, cross-linked α-galactosidase-A product candidate under development for the treatment of Fabry disease.
-Topline results from the BRIDGE study were announced in May 2020.
+CARMIEL, Israel, and BOSTON, Feb.
+10, 2021 /PRNewswire/ -- Protalix BioTherapeutics, Inc. (NYSE American: PLX) (TASE: PLX), a biopharmaceutical company focused on the development, production and commercialization of recombinant therapeutic proteins produced by its proprietary ProCeIIEx[®] plant cell-based protein expression system, and Chiesi Global Rare Diseases, a business unit of Chiesi Farmaceutici S.p.A., an international research-focused healthcare Group (Chiesi Group), today announced that final results from the Phase III BRIDGE clinical trial (NCT03018730) of pegunigalsidase alfa (PRX-102), an investigational therapy in development for the potential treatment of Fabry disease, will be presented at the 17th Annual WORLDSymposium[TM] 2021, a research conference dedicated to lysosomal diseases being held virtually February 8-12, 2021.